HDest-Community/HexaDoken-Legacy-Continued/readme.md

 Credits:

 - HexaDoken, for the original addons.
+- Potetobloke and Carbine Dioxide for the M1 Garand pickup sprite
 - Kris, for the recast fixes and support for the No-Scope Boss.
 - FDA, for the Event Handler and Menu code.
 - Boss Rifle Code: MatthewTheGlutton/Matt, Hideous Destructor

 TO-DO:

-- Bossmerg
 - Speedloader Hunter and Revolver
-- M1 Garand